MemeLens: Multilingual Multitask VLMs for Memes: Results and Discussion

 For task-wise analysis, we group datasets into five high-level semantic categories (Figure~\ref{fig:vllm_exp_meme}): \textit{Safety \& Moderation} (e.g., hateful, harmful, toxic, offensive, abuse), \textit{Social \& Bias Analysis} (e.g., misogyny, shaming, stereotyping, objectification, violence), \textit{Information \& Intent} (e.g., target identification, intention, metaphor, motivational content), \textit{Misinformation} (e.g., propaganda, political manipulation, deepfakes), and \textit{Humor \& Sarcasm} (e.g., humor, sarcasm, vulgarity).
 This grouping reflects shared semantic properties across datasets.

-Table~\ref{tab:taskwise_results} reports Macro-F1 scores aggregated by task category.
-Overall, multimodal approaches substantially outperform unimodal baselines across all categories, confirming the importance of cross-modal reasoning for meme understanding.
-The unified model achieves the strongest average performance across task categories.
-To contextualize these results, we further compare \textsc{MemeLens} with its non-fine-tuned counterpart (Qzs) in Table~\ref{tab:taskwise_results}, which shares the same underlying backbone.
-This demonstrates the effect of unified multitask fine-tuning and shows that \textsc{MemeLens} consistently improves performance across all task categories.
+In Table~\ref{tab:taskwise_results}, we report Macro-F1 aggregated by task family.
+Multimodal models outperform unimodal baselines across all categories, and \textsc{MemeLens} achieves the best average performance.
+Comparing \textsc{MemeLens} with its unfine-tuned counterpart Qzs shows consistent gains on all categories.

-From the perspective of task-wise analysis, \textsc{MemeLens} achieves particularly strong gains in \textit{Social \& Bias Analysis}, \textit{Misinformation}, and \textit{Humor \& Sarcasm}, which often rely on visual context and implicit semantic cues beyond surface-level text.
-These improvements highlight the importance of unified multimodal training for capturing socially grounded and context-dependent meanings in memes.

-\textit{Safety \& Moderation} tasks also benefit from multimodal training, reflecting the role of visual cues in disambiguating harmful or offensive intent. \textit{Information \& Intent} tasks, which are more linguistically grounded, show smaller but consistent improvements, indicating that visual context provides complementary signals even when textual information is dominant.

-Although \textit{Humor \& Sarcasm} exhibits substantial relative gains under unified multimodal training, it remains the most challenging task.
-This reflects the intrinsic difficulty of modeling pragmatic and rhetorical phenomena that often depend on cultural knowledge and subtle contextual cues.

-Table~\ref{tab:language_results} presents a language-wise analysis of Macro-$F_1$.
-The unified model achieves the highest average performance across languages and outperforms unimodal baselines.
-While sequence-based multimodal models remain competitive in several languages (e.g., Arabic, Hindi, and Russian), unified training yields stronger or comparable performance for most languages, particularly in low-resource or structurally diverse settings.

-These results highlight the benefits of unified multilingual training for multimodal meme understanding, while also illustrating that cross-lingual transfer remains uneven across languages and modeling paradigms.